NalleBerg/LinuxSystemViewer/README.md

-This document explains how logging works, how to enable it for development, and how to produce release builds / AppImages without logging.
+This document explains how logging works, how to enable it for development, and how to produce release builds / packages without logging.